elifkizilky/Cmpe-352-Work-Environment/Final Project Team Report.md

         - 1.1.1.1 Register
             - 1.1.1.1.1.
 (Completed) Guests shall be able to register to the platform.
             - 1.1.1.1.2.
 (Completed) Users should verify their accounts via e-mails, which proves mail address belongs to user.
-            - 1.1.1.1.3. (%50 Completed) Famous developers, professional e-sports players, famous streamers, famous video producers should be able to get official accounts.
+            - 1.1.1.1.3.
+(Completed) Famous developers, professional e-sports players, famous streamers, famous video producers should be able to get official accounts.
         - 1.1.1.2.
 Login
             - 1.1.1.2.1.
 (Completed) Users shall be able to login the platform with username and password.
             - 1.1.1.2.2.
 (Completed) Users shall be able to logout.